Short on Cash? Here's Some Advice For Families Stretching Their Budgets

 For Other Monthly Services And Bills

-- Many water, electricity and gas utilities are not shutting off service, but be sure to confirm that you qualify for this program, and ensure your service isn't accidentally cut off.
-Check with your Internet and phone providers too.
+- Many water, electricity and gas utilities are not shutting off service, but be sure to confirm that you qualify for this program and ensure your service isn't accidentally cut off.
+Check with your Internet and phone providers, too.

 - Review all recurring charges you might have on auto-pay.
 Cancel all unnecessary items, which might include cable TV, streaming music and other subscriptions.

 Candace Grenier, a dental hygienist hunkering down in Anchorage, Alaska, lost her job last month.
-Both she and her son applied for unemployment benefits, but haven't gotten them.
+Both she and her son applied for unemployment benefits but haven't gotten them.
 "That's been kind of a struggle," she says.
 Unemployment offices "have been so overloaded with requests because there's been so many layoffs," Grenier says.
-The long list of services she's cut from her budget include cable TV and plowing her snowy driveway.
+The long list of services she has cut from her budget include cable TV and plowing her snowy driveway.

 - Some choices are especially difficult.
 Take health insurance, for example, if you qualify.
 "You're really faced with a huge, huge choice because if you don't pay your health insurance and somebody gets sick, it can be a disaster," Hauer says.

-This is a worry for Andrea Delacruz and her husband, both of whom have been out of work since last month.
+In Orlando, Fla., this is a worry for Andrea Delacruz and her husband, both of whom have been out of work since last month.
 Her husband lost his job as a bus driver before they became eligible for health insurance benefits.
 To tide them over, her husband thinks about driving for Uber or Lyft.
 His wife worries that will expose the family to the coronavirus.
 "I'd rather not have money and owe a whole bunch of money [and] when everything is over, talk to people and try to see what they can do, [rather] than me risking my life," Delacruz says.

 Shoring Up Cash

 - Buy the necessary items first, like food and medicine — items that cannot be delayed.
 Try to save cash by using credit or loaned money for those items, if you can.
-"Lower income households tend to run a much leaner budget to begin with and don't have those extraneous expenses that can be cut back," says Bankrate.com's McBride.
+"Lower-income households tend to run a much leaner budget to begin with and don't have those extraneous expenses that can be cut back," says Bankrate.com's McBride.

 - If you need to borrow money, ask family or friends first.
 If that's not an option and you have good credit scores, you might also be eligible for a personal loan from a bank.
 Those interest rates are about half that of most credit cards.